GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-water-observations-landsat/_description.md

   - Water detected.
 :::

 Where multiple factors impeding a clear observation are detected, a combination of the decimal values will be set by adding the relevant decimal values together.
 Notable combination values include Cloudy Terrain (Cloud + High Slope; 64 + 16 = 80), Shady Water (Water + Cloud Shadow; 128 + 32 = 160), and Cloudy Water (Water + Cloud; 128 + 64 = 192).
-The table also contains combinations of three and four values such as Cloudy Terrain + Shady Water (Cloud + High Slope + Water + Cloud Shadow).
+The table also contains combinations of three and four values such as Cloudy Terrain + Shady Water (which is composed of Cloud + High Slope + Water + Cloud Shadow).

 The following table represents these combinations of decimal values.
 In the table, the grey boxes are impossible values that cannot occur.
 The yellow boxes are ???????.